IAmDazen/Pixosn0w/README.md

 Jailbreak for iPod nano 7 using ipod_sun (Code execution on the iPod nano 6th and 7th generation)

 ### Parts of jailbreak process
-Pixosn0w: The entire jailbreak
+- Pixosn0w: The entire jailbreak
-<sub>from now on in this readme, Pixosn0w vulnerable ipods will be referred to as Pixowinter and invulnerable ipods will be referred to as Pixofever and nonsupported but vulnerable ipods are Pixosummer</sub>
-Moon: A modified version of ipod_sun, flashes an image with star and disk/osos swapping, makes both images not check rsrc integrity, then flashes the same image but without disk/osos swapping (WIP)
+- Moon: A modified version of ipod_sun, flashes an image with star and disk/osos swapping, makes both images not check rsrc integrity, then flashes the same image but without disk/osos swapping (WIP)
-iNAS: An application system, required for a package manager (NAW)
+- iNAS: An application system, required for a package manager (NAW)
-pwnbox: A Package Manager that might be used but might not be (NAW)
+- pwnbox: A Package Manager that might be used but might not be (NAW)
 ### How?
 This uses a tool builds a modified firmware image that abuses two iPod bugs in order to gain code execution (better known as ipod_sun), which then adds an application system (better known as iNAS), and then a package manager (originally intended to be pwnbox, now may possibly be PurePKG):